rwaddilove/tasktool-java/README.md

 If you are learning Java, I hope you find this useful.
 It's longer than the usual examples you get in courses, but not as complex as a pro project.
 Roland Waddilove

+**Update**: [TaskToolCmd](https://github.com/rwaddilove/TaskToolCmd) is a version of this that runs from the command line.
+You interact with it like: 'TaskToolCmd sort label' to sort by label for example.
+There is always more than one way to do things and I rewrote a fair bit, partly to see if it was any better another way, or simply to learn more/better Java.